usdot-fhwa-stol/carma-analytics-fotda/src/carma-platform/README_dt_wz.md

 `parse_ros2_bags` falls back to `mcap_backend` automatically when `rosbag2_py` is
 absent, so the other analyses in this directory gain the same portability.

+**PL-03 scores only the valid runs.** A run counts toward the yield rate only if its camera detections were consistent and its SDSMs were consistently received, so the metric measures vehicle behaviour rather than sensing faults.
+Both checks are applied and every excluded run records which one excluded it.
+The trial is bounded by the engaged window; the start and end points confirm the vehicle drove the intended route, with the end checked over the whole recording since CARMA normally disengages once past the pedestrian.

 ## Reading the results carefully